 Fatigue Design Diagram

-- Prediction of fatigue behavior in the presence of both damage and RS
+- Predicts fatigue behavior in the presence of both damage and residual stress

-- Provides a design guideline to determine the compressive RS magnitude needed to achieve a target damage tolerance.
+- Provides a design guideline for determining the compressive residual stress magnitude needed to achieve a target damage tolerance

 FEA of a blade with FDD compression incorporated

 Demonstration of FDD to determin the minimum RS requirement to mitigate damage and the maximum RS to enhance performance

 Fatigue Life Improvement in Aluminum with FDD configured compression